quantixed/WafflePlots/README.md

 # WafflePlots

 Making waffle plots in Igor Pro.
+Explainer [here](https://quantixed.org/2021/12/06/line-up-waffle-plots-for-colocalisation-data/).

 Intended for visualisation of microscopy colocalization data.
 Instead of using Venn or Euler diagrams, waffle plots allow us to get a feel of object-based colocalisation (sometimes referred to as co-occupation).